 Fun (and spooky) fact: Over the years, mansion staff and volunteers have reported strange and unusual occurrences in the Carriage House, including electrical problems, mysterious figures moving from room to room, strange sounds after hours and missing items.
 So, yes, this is literally a haunted house!
-Reservations are encouraged.

-When: 7-11 p.m., every Friday and Saturday in October
+When: 7-11 p.m., every Friday and Saturday from September 29 - October 28

 Where: 914 E. Main St., New Albany